by Dianalee Velie

 While Dianalee Velie was teaching poetry in Italy, she composed these poems to reflect her love of the country and for her cousins in Santa Croce di Camerina, Sicily.
 Italian Lesson celebrates the sights and sounds of Italy—explorations of the local food & drink, sightseeing expeditions, and the lively spirit of the Italian people as they welcomed and shared their way of life.
 Come along on her Italian journey and you too will fall in love.

-Inside the book, readers will also enjoy seeing photos from the journey, taken by the author’s husband, Robert J. Popp.
+Inside the book, readers will also enjoy photos from the journey, taken by the author’s husband, Robert J. Popp.
 Here are just a few samples:

 About the Author